Allen Zadoff Quarantine Interview

 Allen: Can I add a few links so people know where they can order the book?

 AZ: We don’t really do that.
-It’s kind of tacky.
+It's a bad look.

 AZ: Okay.
 Whatever.